 - Hold the Dremel tool firmly.
 Your thumb and forefinger should be even with the collet lock button.
 You have maximum control as you cut the nail.

-- Using the side of the disc with Dremel at full speed, hold the tool firmly.
+- Hold the tool firmly using the side of the disc with Dremel at full speed.

-- Cut thŕee-quarters of the way through nails.using
+- Cut thŕee-quarters of the way through nails.

 - Grasp the Dremel firmly in your palm with your thumb and forefinger with the collet.